mdagostino00/COP3003-Integration-Project/README.md

 ﻿# Dungeon Knight
-This is a top-down Diablo-like dungeon-crawler with a planned selectable class system, customizable level-up system, and randomized levels and item drops.
+This is a top-down Diablo-like dungeon-crawler prototype built for our Programming II (Object Oriented Programming) integration project.
+It features a playable Knight with a basic attack function, and different enemies to slay.
+We planned a selectable class system, customizable level-up system, and randomized levels and item drops, but due to time, the prototype lacks these features.
 It will have a discoverable map and real-time HUD with an active inventory management system and an optional story.
 Hopefully, it will have support for multiplayer in the future.
-We are making a game for our Programming II (Object Oriented Programming) integration project.
-This project is a collaboration between Michael DAgostino, Elijah Nieves, and Robert McNiven.
-We are using Unity game engine and mainly collaborated over Discord and in school.
+This project is a collaboration between Michael D'Agostino, Elijah Nieves, and Robert McNiven.

 ## Demonstration